Frequently Asked Questions

 Q. Are rodents covered under pest control?

 A. We offer solutions to your rodent problem that are covered by our pest control service.
-However, if you have an infestation of mice or other rodents, we recommend an uation by our Wildlife Division.
+However, if you have an infestation of mice or other rodents, it is necessary that one of or Wildlife Specialists complete a FREE property evaluation to appropriately identify the issues.
 Please contact us if you have a rodent issue.

 Q. I have a squirrel, bat, etc. in my attic.
 Can you take care of that?

 A. Yes.
 We have a Wildlife Biologist on staff.
 Our Director of Wildlife Services, Stewart Cloud, has a Bachelor of Science degree in Wildlife Management from the University of Georgia and we are ready to assist with Wildlife Control.
 Please contact us to schedule an uation.

 Q. How humane is the removal of the animals?

 A. Removing unwanted wildlife from your home or property can be done in a humane way to better protect your home and property from damage caused by wildlife.
 Wildlife populations have to be properly managed to sustain healthy and disease free populations that can peacefully co-exist with humans and not become a direct threat to humans.
 We use the most current and up to date live trapping methods to safely remove animals from your home or property with as little stress on the animals as possible.
 The process of removing animals can be very humane and plays a vital role in the conservation and management of wildlife populations.

 Q. What are your prices for termite warranties?